osteele/hackingthelibrary.org/src/pages/posts/7-code-coverage.md

 Takeways from this file:

 * The logging code isn't executed.
 The test suite could test these by setting the logging level.
 * The exception clause (`except socket.error`) isn't tested.
-This is typical.
-To make a robust proram I'd want to test this.
+This is a typical finding for an initial coverage test.
+To make a robust program I'd want to test this.
 * In fact, the exception clause doesn't look very well thought-out.
 Unlike the rest of the file, it prints directly to standard error instead of using the logger.
 And, continuing without subscriptions probably doesn't make sense here — it changes what should be a hard failure into a more subtle error, where things just don't work and you need to look back through the output to notice why.
 The function should throw an error instead (or just not catch this one).
 This issue — that the error case is underdesigned or absent — is also typical.

 ## Removing Clutter